 Let’s remember we are there to serve someone in a difficult situation.
 To help with whatever they need.

-When we don’t know what to say, sometimes the best thing to do is to stop talking and listen.
-Contact us for help learning more about what to say when we don’t know what to say.
+Sometimes the best thing to do is to stop talking and listen.
+Contact Anitya Doula Services for help learning more about what to say when we don’t know what to say.